 The Rattrap - Class 12 English (Core) Chapter 4

-• 2026-27 NCERT Alignment: Every answer maps to the current Flamingo print, with question numbering preserved exactly.
+• 2026-27 NCERT Alignment: Every answer maps to the current Flamingo print with question numbering intact.

-• Evidence-First Answers: Each Long Answer cites a specific scene or quoted line from the story.
+• Evidence-First Answers: Each Long Answer cites a specific scene or quoted line.

-• Theme + Character Layering: Inferential questions get a plot layer and a thematic layer, since the rubric awards a mark for each.
+• Theme + Character Layering: Inferential questions get a plot layer and a thematic layer, since the rubric marks each.

-• Expert Verification: Senior educators cross-check every answer against the NCERT Teacher's Manual.
+• Expert Verification: Senior educators cross-check every answer against the NCERT manual.

 The Rattrap Class 12 Common Question Stems CBSE Repeats Every Year

-CBSE recycles a small set of phrasings on this chapter.
-Recognising the stem tells you whether the examiner wants plot recap, character sketch, or thematic argument.
+CBSE recycles a few phrasings here.
+The stem tells you whether the examiner wants plot recap, character sketch, or thematic argument.

 Question StemWhat It Wants